-The Gain block allows the user to modify a signal's level by either applying gain or attenuation.
-The Polarity of the signal may also be inverted.
-The Level control allows for gain adjustment between +12db and -50dB and OFF.
-The LEVEL fader can be adjusted in 0.5dB increments.
+The gain block allows the user to modify a signal's level by either applying gain or attenuation.
+The polarity of the signal may also be inverted.
+The level control allows for gain adjustment between +12db and -50dB and OFF.
+The level fader can be adjusted in 0.5dB increments.
 Finer adjustment (0.1 dB increments) may be made by typing in the value into the provided text box below the fader.

-The Gain block may be Linked with any other Gain block via Protea^{ne} Software.
-This will force all parameters (level and polarity) to be the same across the Linked blocks.
-Note that changes to a Linked Gain block do not affect a VCA Gain block.
+The gain block may be linked with any other gain block via Proteane software.
+This will force all parameters (level and polarity) to be the same across linked blocks.
+Note that changes to a linked gain block do not affect a VCA gain block.

-For a more powerful linking of gains consider using the Gain with VCA block.
+For a more powerful linking of gains, consider using the gain with VCA block.